sparkflows/sparkflows-docs/docs/installation/connection/compute-connection/glue.rst

 Below are steps on how to create Glue Connection:

-1. Enable Livy in Sparkflows
+1. Enable Glue in Sparkflows

 Login to ``Sparkflows`` application -> ``Administration`` -> ``Configurations`` -> ``Connection`` -> and enable Glue connection by setting the below parameter: